capybarahao/gitlet/gitlet-design.md

 - INDEX stores both add and remove info?
 - learning: index is kind of never cleared to empty, it always reflects the head commit mapping.

+- "ANY recursive algorithm can be implemented using iteration and a stack."

 ## Testing Command
 - make
 - make clean